ANN POULSEN COUNSELLING & ANIMAL ASSISTED THERAPY

 Facilitator - Ann Poulsen

-Equine Supported Learning and Personal Development practitioner (cert, Equine Psychotherapy Institute).
-Grad.Dip.Ed (reg.teacher), Cert.
+Counsellor (cert AHHCA), Equine Supported Learning and Personal Development practitioner (cert, Equine Psychotherapy Institute).
+Registered Teacher Grad.Dip.Ed), Cert.
 Steiner Teacher, B.Sc.
 (Zoology)

 My interest in science and the environment led me to study the work of Rudolf Steiner and complete the Rudolf Steiner teacher training in 1996.
 I've worked in Steiner schools and mainstream education for 17 years in many areas including special needs, the arts and teacher training.

-In 2014 I had the opportunity to train in Equine Assisted Learning and Personal Development (EAL/PD) through the Equine Psychotherapy Institute.
-My work with children, parents and the community continues in the area of EAL/PD where I offer individual sessions or a series of tailored sessions over a period of weeks to adults, children and groups.
+In 2014 I had the opportunity to train in Equine Assisted Learning and Psychotherapy (EAL/P) through the Equine Psychotherapy Institute.
+I studied counselling with Sophia College in 2018 and have worked as a counsellor from 2018 until the present time.
+My work with children, parents and the community continues in the area of EAL/P where I offer individual sessions or a series of tailored sessions over a period of weeks to adults, children and groups.
+Many of my clients are NDIS participants.
+I travel with my horses to Autism Camp Australia where we work with children on the autism spectrum to support their NDIS Learning Goals through Capacity Building, Psycho-education and Skills-development.

 Horses live in the present moment and respond authentically.
 They may or may not choose to do as we might want or wish for.
 They are free to be themselves and not harnessed for our purpose.
 This makes our work all the more satisfying and real.